-A midterm exam or final exam takes 2 hours and takes place at a different time from the class time.
+A midterm exam or final exam takes 2 hours.
 Each exam is worth 30 percent of the final grade.
 The content of an exam includes lecture slides/notes and reading materials.

 SAP Assignments

 This course is part of the SAP certificate program.
 The students will finish SAP assignments under the guidance of the SAP TA.